-1. Arrival and Departure
+- 1. Arrival and Departure - a.

-- a.
 To ensure the safe arrival and departure of your student each day, parents/legal guardians are required to sign students in and out of the program. - b.
-In the event a parent/legal guardian will be taking a student from the program early and then returning the student to the program, the parent/legal guardian will follow the same process as above.

-2. Absentee Reporting
+In the event a parent/legal guardian will be taking a student from the program early and then returning the student to the program, the parent/legal guardian will follow the same process as above. - 2.
+Absentee Reporting - a.
+When students will not be attending the Adventuretime program, please

-- a.
-When students will not be attending the Adventuretime program, please notify the on-site team leader for that program. - b.
-In the event that Adventuretime staff is not notified, staff will contact school personnel, parents, and emergency contacts so as to ensure the safety of the student.

-3. Authorized Pick-Up

-- a.
-Students will only be released to designated people on the 2023-2024 Adventuretime Emergency Form.. - b.
-Designated people on the emergency form must be at least sixteen years of age. - c.
+- notify the on-site team leader for that program. - b.
+In the event that Adventuretime staff is not notified, staff will contact school personnel, parents, and emergency contacts so as to ensure the safety of the student. - 3.
+Authorized Pick-Up - Students will only be released to designated people on the 2024-2025 Adventuretime Emergency Form. - Designated people on the emergency form must be at least sixteen years of age. - c.
 Designated people may be asked to show an ID. - d.
-Please notify the Adventuretime office if the authorized pick-up list needs to be modified.

-4. Custody Visitation Agreements
+Please notify the Adventuretime office if the authorized pick-up list needs to be modified. - 4.
+Custody Visitation Agreements - a.

-- a.
 Communication with Adventuretime staff on custody or visitation issues is important. - i.
 A written copy of the custody/visitation agreement must be included with registration materials. - ii.
 If custody/visitation agreements change, notify Adventuretime staff immediately. - iii.
 Documented court-ordered changes should be provided to the Adventuretime staff within 24 hours of execution. - iv.
-Adventuretime staff cannot hold children from biological or adoptive parent(s) without a specific court order prohibiting such action.

-5. Late Pick-Up Fees
+Adventuretime staff cannot hold children from biological or adoptive parent(s) without a specific court order prohibiting such action. - 5.
+Late Pick-Up Fees

 - a.
 There is a \$2.00 fee for each minute after 6:00 pm. - b.
 If parents or emergency contacts can't be reached by 6:30 pm, the Urbandale Police must be contacted. - c.
-After 3 late pick-ups your child may be asked to leave the program. - 6.
-Non-Registered Participants Due to limited space, friends of students enrolled in the program will not be admitted on a drop-in basis.
-This includes, but is not limited to relatives and/or other visitors. - 7.
-Temporary or Extended Discontinuance Should a student need to have his or her service discontinued for any reason, parent(s)/legal guardian(s) should contact the Adventuretime Coordinator a.
-Adventuretime's goal is to provide support and guidance to help students deal with conflicts and changes, accept responsibility for their actions, and to help your student develop techniques to use when upset with another student, staff member, or program expectations.
+After 3 late pick-ups your child may be asked to leave the program. - Non-Registered Participants Due to limited space, friends of students enrolled in the program will not be admitted on a drop-in basis.
+This includes, but is not limited to relatives and/or other visitors. - Temporary or Extended Discontinuance

+Should a student need to have his or

+her service discontinued for any reason,

+parent(s)/legal guardian(s) should

+contact the Adventuretime Coordinator.